-Credited service refers to military or civilian service that you performed (other than judicial service) that is considered "creditable" under §8332 of Title 5 of the United States Code.
+Credited service refers to military and civilian service that you performed (other than judicial service) that is considered "creditable" under the Civil Service Retirement System (CSRS) (§ 8332 of Title 5 of the United States Code) that you elect to transfer to the Plan.
 Your credited service is used in addition to your judicial service in calculating the amount of your retirement benefit through this retirement plan.
-If you have a question about whether or not your non-judicial service is creditable, contact the D.C.
-Courts, Office of Human Resources Division.
-(See page 40.)
+If you have a question about whether your non-judicial service is creditable, contact the D.C.
+Courts, Human Resources Division.
+(See page 29.)
 Service under the Federal Employees Retirement System (FERS) does not count as credited service under this plan.

-You may elect to receive credit for your civilian or military service, but the election must be made while you are earning judicial service or at the time you retire.
-The method by which you receive credit for your service depends on whether or not you accrued (but did not receive) a retirement benefit through another plan or you received a lump sum payout of contributions you made to the retirement plan.
+You may elect to receive credit for your civilian and military service, but the election must be made while you are earning judicial service or at the time you retire.
+The method by which you receive credit for your service depends on whether you accrued (but did not receive) a retirement benefit through another plan or received a lump sum payout of contributions you made to the retirement plan.

-If You Accrued Retirement Benefits Through Another Retirement System
+If You Have Accrued CSRS Benefits